 Onboarding represents the systematic integration of the customer into your workflow and plays an essential role in the sales process.
-You could also call it "onboarding": Welcoming new customers and paving the way for effective collaboration.
-In doing so, you create a seamless experience from the first point of contact to the follow-up.
-After all, the real potential lies in lasting client relationships that are built on mutual trust.
+You could also call it "onboarding": New customers are welcomed and the way is paved for an effective cooperation.
+In this way, you create a seamless experience from the first point of contact to the follow-up.
+Because the real potential lies in lasting client relationships that are built on mutual trust.
 The way you connect with clients turns new users into raving fans.

 First, however, you should thank them personally on the phone for the order.
 This strengthens trust and is generally a nice gesture.

-- If these were canceled, why?
+- If these were aborted, why?

-Mrs. Seidbold: "Yes, thank you, are you well?"
+Mrs Seidbold: "Yes, thank you, are you well?"

 You: "Absolutely, thank you.
 Now that I have a coffee, the day can begin."

-Mrs. Seidbold: "I can understand that.
+Ms Seidbold: "I can understand that.
 I'll make myself a cup in a minute, too."

 Bingo!
 Why all this?
-Because now you can end the conversation with "and enjoy your coffee, Mrs. Seidbold".
+Because now you can end the conversation with "and enjoy your coffee, Mrs Seidbold".
 Now the customer has the feeling that you have really listened - and not only to business matters.

 - How did you get this job?

-- Are you flying on vacation?
+- Are you flying on holiday?

-Pro-tip: "Then let them eat cake!"
+Pro-tip: "Let them eat cake then!"

 Even people who have nothing to do with the project are now on your site.
 Checkmate.
 Long live the cake bribery!;-)

-Think about what opportunities exist to add value and ensure an outstanding experience.
-A customer onboarding "knowledge base" can work wonders here.
-It includes a set of previously answered questions.
+Consider what opportunities exist to add value and ensure an outstanding experience.
+A 'knowledge base' for customer onboarding can work wonders.
+It contains a set of previously answered questions.
 It should be as easy as possible for the customer to find and avoid jargon as much as possible.
-You also specifically prevent queries from coming up again and again along the way.
+In this way, you also prevent specific queries that come up again and again.
 The more concretely the information is formulated, the better.